IanPeake/FatMaxxer/README.md

 measured using just a Polar H10 heart rate strap, according to recent research (see below).
 **This app requires a Polar H10** (or possibly H9).

+<b>NEWS: The FatMaxxer app has been delisted from the Google Play Store.
+Google now requires individual developers to publish their personal residential address, which I have refused to do.
+The github repository and APK build remain available as before.</b>
 Public Release: https://play.google.com/store/apps/details?id=online.fatmaxxer.publicRelease1 .
 The Google Play version may lag significantly behind the open source project hosted on Github and early test builds (https://github.com/IanPeake/FatMaxxer#testers-wanted).